root-foundation/root/tokens/@homan.md

 ---

-## The Shareholder Relationship
+## Being a Shareholder

 Owning @homan is not a passive investment.
 It is an **active and intentional relationship**.

-I want my shareholders to be people who actively contribute to my success, whether by opening doors, amplifying my work, offering guidance, or strengthening RootNet itself.
+By “active,” I don’t mean daily or weekly collaboration.
+It means being a **meaningful, positively impactful presence when it matters**: contributing in ways that materially advance my success at key moments, and showing commitment to the long-term journey.
 My cap table is not just a list of investors; it is a reflection of who is in my corner.

 Because a personal token is more **personal and long-term** than a typical investment instrument, this level of curation is required.
-Shareholding in @homan isn't about quick liquidity or short-term speculation; it's about building enduring alignment over a long term.
+Shareholding in @homan isn’t about quick liquidity or speculation; it’s about growing _together_ over a long term.

 Accordingly, shareholding in @homan is **curated**:
-- **Entry:** I will only accept *new* shareholders if I believe their involvement will significantly and positively impact my success.
+- **Entry:** I will only accept _new_ shareholders if I believe their involvement will significantly and positively impact my success.
 - **Exit:** If a shareholder no longer contributes to my success (or actively _harms_ it) **I retain the option to repurchase their shares at its valuation at the time of this buyback**.
+Such an _ejection_ would be recorded publicly on-chain, strongly disincentivizing my misuse.

-My goal is for @homan’s cap table to reflect those *actively* in my corner.
-Over time, I may introduce a distinction between **active** shareholders (who significantly and positively contribute to my success and may retain rights such as pro rata participation) and **passive** shareholders, who can continue to hold and benefit from their shares but may lose certain rights (e.g., pro rata or ownership caps).
-This ensures ownership reflects real impact, without requiring ejection of every non-active holder.
+Over time, I may also introduce a distinction between **active** shareholders (those who significantly and positively contribute, and may retain rights such as pro rata participation) and **passive** shareholders, who can continue to hold and benefit but may lose certain rights (e.g., pro rata or ownership caps).
+This ensures ownership reflects real impact, without requiring every non-active holder to be ejected.

-This principle is built directly into the mechanics below.

 ---